-The FRC competition venue is divided into two sections, the arena and the Pit Area.
-The pit area is sensory overload; it is full of crazy sights, sounds and smells, so having a heightened sense of awareness will keep you, and others around you, safe.
+The FRC competition venue is divided into two sections, the Arena and the Pit Area.
+The pit area is sensory overload; it is full of crazy sights, loud noises and powerful smells, so having a heightened sense of awareness will keep you and others around you, safe.

 The Arena side of the venue has the playing field.
-Teams and spectators sit on this side to watch the actual competition matches and scout teams in action.
-Team must obey all safety rules as they apply to the competition.
+Teams and spectators sit on this side to watch the actual competition matches and scout teams, in action.
+Teams must obey all safety rules as they apply to the competition.
 Anyone on the drive team handling the robot MUST wear gloves to prevent being cut on sharp edges or being caught between "pinch points".
 Anyone on or around the playing field area MUST wear safety glasses.
-When loading and unloading the robot from the cart, drive teams MUST use proper lifting techniques - the UL Safety Advisors will be specifically watching for this.
+When loading and unloading the robot from the cart, drive teams MUST use proper lifting techniques - the Safety Managers will be specifically watching for this.